The Kinks: Legacy

 The Kinks are regarded as one of the most influential rock acts of the 1960s and early 1970s.
 Stephen Thomas Erlewine called them "one of the most influential bands of the British Invasion".
 They were ranked 65th on Rolling Stone magazine's "100 Greatest Artists of All Time" list.

-Artists influenced by the Kinks include punk rock groups such as the Ramones, the Clash, Blondie, and the Jam, heavy metal acts including Van Halen and Britpop groups such as Oasis and Blur.
+Artists influenced by the Kinks include punk rock groups such as the Ramones, the Clash, Blondie, and the Jam; heavy metal acts including Van Halen; and Britpop groups such as Oasis and Blur.
 Craig Nicholls, singer and guitarist of the Vines, described the Kinks as "great songwriters, so underrated".
-Pete Townshend, guitarist with the Kinks' contemporaries the Who, credited Ray Davies with inventing "a new kind of poetry and a new kind of language for pop writing that influenced me from the very, very, very beginning."
+Pete Townshend, guitarist with the Kinks' contemporaries the Who, credited Ray Davies with inventing "a new kind of poetry and a new kind of language for pop writing that influenced me from the very, very, very beginning".
 Jon Savage wrote that the Kinks were an influence on late 1960s American psychedelic rock groups "like the Doors, Love and Jefferson Airplane".
 Music writers and other musicians have acknowledged the influence of the Kinks on the development of hard rock and heavy metal.
-Musicologist Joe Harrington stated: "'You Really Got Me', 'All Day and All of the Night' and 'I Need You' were predecessors of the whole three-chord genre ...
+Musicologist Joe Harrington stated: "'You Really Got Me', 'All Day and All of the Night' and 'I Need You' were predecessors of the whole three-chord genre [...]
 [T]he Kinks did a lot to help turn rock 'n' roll (Jerry Lee Lewis) into rock."
-Queen guitarist Brian May credited the band with planting "the seed which grew into riff-based music."
+Queen guitarist Brian May credited the band with "plant[ing] the seed which grew into riff-based music."

-They have two albums, The Kinks Are the Village Green Preservation Society (No. 384) and Something Else by the Kinks (No. 478), on Rolling Stone magazine's 2020 500 Greatest Albums of All Time list.
+They have two albums on Rolling Stone magazine's 2020 500 Greatest Albums of All Time list: The Kinks Are the Village Green Preservation Society (No. 384) and Something Else by the Kinks (No. 478).
 They have three songs on the same magazine's 500 Greatest Songs of All Time list as updated in September 2021: "Waterloo Sunset" (No. 14), "You Really Got Me" (No. 176), and "Lola" (No. 386).
 A musical, Sunny Afternoon, based on the early life of Ray Davies and the formation of the Kinks, opened at the Hampstead Theatre in April 2014.
 The musical's name came from the band's 1966 hit single "Sunny Afternoon" and features songs from the band's back catalogue.

 In 2015, it was reported that Julien Temple would direct a biographical film of the Kinks titled You Really Got Me, but as of 2021, nothing had come of the project.
 Temple previously released a documentary about Ray Davies titled Imaginary Man.